thela/django-fprogramdb/README.rst

 command line.

 6. If the example webpages are enabled,start the development server server and visit
+<http://127.0.0.1:8000/fprogramdb/> to get a list of all loaded FrameWork Program, or to
 <http://127.0.0.1:8000/fprogramdb/fpH2020> to get a list of all projects loaded from H2020